GerHobbelt/owemdjee/README.md

 - **lzham_codec** [📁](./lzham_codec) [🌐](https://github.com/GerHobbelt/lzham_codec) -- LZHAM is a lossless data compression codec, with a compression ratio similar to LZMA but with 1.5x-8x faster decompression speed.
 - **p7zip** [📁](./p7zip) [🌐](https://github.com/GerHobbelt/p7zip) -- p7zip-zstd = 7zip with extensions, including major modern codecs such as Brotli, Fast LZMA2, LZ4, LZ5, Lizard and Zstd.
 - **shoco** [📁](./shoco) [🌐](https://github.com/GerHobbelt/shoco) -- a fast compressor for short strings
+- **snappy** [📁](./snappy) [🌐](https://github.com/GerHobbelt/snappy) -- an up-to-date fork of google/snappy, a fast compression/decompression library.
+It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression.

+  - **second-choice**; reason: see `lzo2` above.
+LZ4 either overtakes this one or is on par (anno 2022 AD) and I don't see a lot happening here, so the coolness factor is slowly fading.
+See also [How do I decide between LZ4 and Snappy compression?](https://stackoverflow.com/questions/67537111/how-do-i-decide-between-lz4-and-snappy-compression)

 - **squash** [📁](./squash) [🌐](https://github.com/GerHobbelt/squash) -- an abstraction library which provides a single API to access many compression libraries, allowing applications a great deal of flexibility when choosing a compression algorithm, or allowing a choice between several of them.
 - **zfp-compressed-arrays** [📁](./zfp-compressed-arrays) [🌐](https://github.com/GerHobbelt/zfp) -- zfp is a compressed format for representing multidimensional floating-point and integer arrays. zfp provides compressed-array classes that support high throughput read and write random access to individual array elements. zfp also supports serial and parallel (OpenMP and CUDA) compression of whole arrays, e.g., for applications that read and write large data sets to and from disk.
 - **zstd** [📁](./zstd) [🌐](https://github.com/GerHobbelt/zstd) -- Zstandard, a.k.a. `zstd`, is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level and better compression ratios.
-- ~~**snappy** [📁](./snappy) [🌐](https://github.com/GerHobbelt/snappy) -- an up-to-date fork of google/snappy, a fast compression/decompression library.
-It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression.~~

-  - **removed**; reason: see `lzo2` above.
-LZ4 either overtakes this one or is on par (anno 2022 AD) and I don't see a lot happening here, so the coolness factor is slowly fading.
-See also [How do I decide between LZ4 and Snappy compression?](https://stackoverflow.com/questions/67537111/how-do-i-decide-between-lz4-and-snappy-compression)

 - ~~**bzip2** [🌐](https://github.com/nemequ/bzip2)~~

   - **removed**; reason: see `lzo` below.
 When we want this, we can go through [Apache Tika](https://tika.apache.org/) or other thirdparty pipelines.